garyfleming/beyond-frameworks/kicking-away.md

 # Forget Sprints: Customer Collaboration

-^ If we have a CI/CD world where our customers see the latest thing at least once a day, we should use that as our feedback loop.
-We should be working with our customers daily to figure out, given what we collectively know, what we should be doing right now.
+^ We should speak to, monitor, and engage with our customers and, we should use that as our feedback loop.
+We should be working with our customers daily to figure out, given what we collectively know, what we should be thinking about right now.
 ^ NOT what we might start in two weeks time.
+Or usually multiple sprints away.

 ---